From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: Attention Bias Calibration (ABC)

-where $d_{max} = \max_{l \in \Gamma_{dir}(\bar{\mA})} d_{l}$ is the maximum value of $d_l$'s among all the $dir$-lines of $\bar{\mA}$, and
+where $d_{max}$ is the maximum value of $d_l$'s among all the lines of $\bar{\mA}$, and

-What this process does is actually very simple: for the elements along the extension of existing $dir$-lines of $\bar{\mA}$, it first subtracts $d_{max}$ from $d_l$, then cuts off at a $threshold$.
-Elements not on the extensions of $\bar{\mA}$'s $dir$-diagonals will be set to $-\inf$.
+What this process does is actually very simple: for the elements along the extension of existing lines of $\bar{\mA}$, it first subtracts $d_{max}$ from $d_l$, then cuts off at a $threshold$.
+Elements not on the extensions of $\bar{\mA}$'s lines will be set to $-\inf$.
+For our task, the dropout threshold is set to $2\sigma + \mu$, where $\sigma$ and $\mu$ are the standard deviation and the mean of all the $d_l$'s, respectively.
+This is a very strict threshold, meaning that it only preserves really strong patterns.
+For other tasks where patterns are not that obvious, a softer threshold value or even no dropout may be used.

-\textbf{2.3.
-Finalization:} The final bias matrix $\tilde{\mA}$ is obtained by performing an element-wise $\max$ operation among the matrices from equation \ref{eq:3} across all $dir$s in $\sD$.
+\textbf{2.4.
+Finalization:} The final bias matrix $\tilde{\mA}$ is obtained by performing an element-wise $\max$ operation among the matrices from equation \ref{eq:3} across all directions.
 We then repeat for each of the heads, equipping them with independent biases.
 If the final bias matrix consists of only $-\inf$'s, meaning that no pattern is picked up, we replace every $-\inf$ with $0$, effectively leaving it ``transparent''.